 For more than 70 years, Midwest Can has been designing and making quality products.
 Based in Franklin Park, Illinois, all of its products are manufactured in the Midwest and meet the highest safety standards in the industry.
 Among its best sellers is the 5600-4PK Gas Can.

 Around for more than 60 years, Eagle knows a thing or two about manufacturing high-quality gas cans.
 Its “safety cans” meet and exceed OSHA and NFPA requirements, are FM approved and are listed with UL and ULC.
 Its galvanized 5 gallon steel model is a consumer favorite.

 - Under $20: At this price point, you’ll find a small variety of good-quality budget models, as well as a smattering of not-so-good ones.
 The latter are best avoided, as they won’t meet safety standards.

 - $20-$35: In the mid-range, you’ll find a wide selection of gas cans to meet your needs.
 Most will meet safety standards and industry guidelines, but it’s still important to watch out for seals and certificates.

-- Over $35: If you’re looking for metal instead of plastic, this is the price range you’ll find it in.
+- $35 and up: If you’re looking for metal instead of plastic, this is the price range you’ll find it in.
 Bigger sizes, more durability, and higher quality round out the typical feature set.
 If you’re going to be storing gas for longer periods of time, we suggest investing.